phiresky/blog/posts/2022/sqlite-zstd.md

     PostgreSQL does something similar for large blobs with its [TOAST storage](https://www.enterprisedb.com/blog/configurable-lz4-toast-compression).

-3. Split the database into separate files (for example weekly), then compress the older partitions into single files.
+3. Split the database into separate files (for example weekly), then compress the older partitions.

     If you need to access older data, simply decompress the whole week of data to RAM, then read from that database.
 This would work okay for my use case since it's pretty much append-only time-series data; older data is not read often, and when it is it is read pretty sequentially.